O

 Thoughts or scraps of information about all or many kinds of things, especially (a collection of) notes, jottings, or short pieces of writing on all or many kinds of subjects.
 (OED)

-Note: Like a weblog.
+Note: Like this weblog.

 ontology (noun)